Mail balloting is fueling historic early voting in the 2020 election

-- Pennsylvania, Kentucky and Virginia have already received more early ballots than they did in the 2016 presidential vote
+- Some states have already received more early ballots than they did in the 2016 presidential vote

 With less than three weeks until Election Day, many states are already seeing historic levels of early voting as people cast their ballots through the mail in the middle of a pandemic.

-Seven states, including Pennsylvania, New Hampshire and Virginia have already received more early ballots than they did in the 2016 presidential election.
-Several other states have topped 2016 numbers for mail ballots returned, even as in-person early voting is opening up in much of the country.

-Seven states, including Pennsylvania, New Hampshire and Virginia have already received more early ballots than they did in the 2016 presidential election.
-Several other states have topped 2016 numbers for mail ballots returned, even as in-person early voting is opening up in much of the country.
+Many states have already received more early ballots than they did in the 2016 presidential election in total.
+Several have topped 2016 numbers for mail ballots returned, even as in-person early voting is opening up in much of the country.

-So far, 12.5 million people have voted by mail in the general election and more than 2 million headed to polling places early to cast ballots, according to figures from 39 states and the District of Columbia compiled by the Associated Press and The Wall Street Journal.
-For comparison, more than 58 million early ballots were cast in 2016.

 The unprecedented influx of early balloting, in person and especially by mail, is presenting a challenge for local election officials.
 How they handle it is likely to figure into whether voters will see a protracted wait for results beyond Election Day in the presidential race, especially from closely fought battleground states.